frconor-ebook/meditations/_posts/2025-05-30-mother-of-the-church.md

 There are probably few ways that we can make Our Lady happy than by being good children of the Church---making an effort to know her doctrine, to spread it with the gift of tongues, in season and after season, to help people around us, to see the Church in action, lifting up the whole of society, and to foster in each one of us a great responsibility for the Church, and also a great initiative: What can I contribute?
 What can I do to build up the mystical Body of Christ on earth?

 Each supernatural family is a part of the Church.
-St. Josemaría says in *The Way*, If ever we can\'t say anything good about somebody, or about some member of some supernatural family in the Church, then we should just keep silent, and pray more, and make acts of contrition to God and atonement for the fact that I am not better.
+St. Josemaría says in *The Way*, If ever we can\'t say anything good about somebody, or about some member of some supernatural family in the Church, then we should just keep silent (*cf*.
+J. Escrivá, *The Way*, Point 443), and pray more, and make acts of contrition to God and atonement for the fact that I am not better.

 Any criticisms or calumnies against any supernatural family in the Church is an attack on the mystical Body of Christ and it\'s an attack on Our Lady, the Mother of the Church, no matter where they\'re coming from.